 Graphs have become a fundamental and ubiquitous mathematical tool for modeling data in a variety of application domains and for understanding the structure of large networks that generate data (Kolaczyk, 2009; Lauritzen, 1996).
 By abstracting the data as graphs, we can better capture the geometry of data and visualize high-dimensional data.
 Some iconic examples of graphs, illustrated in Figure 5.1, include the following:

-• Social media graphs: These model the behavioral similarity or influence between individuals, with the data consisting of online activities such as tagging, liking, purchasing, etc.
+• Social media graphs: These model the behavioral similarity or influence between individuals, with the data consisting of online activities such as tagging, liking, purchasing, and so on.

-• Brain activity graphs: These represent the correlation among sensors on the brain, with the data being the measured brain activity known as fMRI (functional MRI).
+• Brain activity graphs: These represent the correlation among sensors examining the brain, with the data being the measured brain activity known as fMRI (functional magnetic resonance imaging).

-• Financial stock graphs: These capture the interdependencies among financial companies in stock markets, with the data consisting of measured economic quantities such as stock prices, volumes, etc.
+• Financial stock graphs: These capture the interdependencies among financial companies in stock markets, with the data consisting of measured economic quantities such as stock prices, volumes, and so on.

-• Financial currency graphs: These summarize the interdependencies among currencies in foreign exchange markets, with the data comprising measured economic quantities like spot prices, volumes, etc.
+• Financial currency graphs: These summarize the interdependencies among currencies in foreign exchange markets, with the data comprising measured economic quantities like spot prices, volumes, and so on.

-• Financial cryptocurrency graphs: Simnilarly to currency graphs, these model the interdependencies among cryptocurrencies in crypto markets.
+• Financial cryptocurrency graphs: Similarly to currency graphs, these model the interdependencies among cryptocurrencies in crypto markets.

 Examples of graphs in different applications.